masinde70/TheJourneyToDataScience/README.md

  - jupyter bundlerextension enable --py jupyter_to_medium._bundler --sys-prefix
  #### Get an Integration Token from Medium
   - Before using this package, you must request an integration token from Medium
+  -  Read the instructions here on how to get your integration token.[Documentation for Medium's OAuth2 API](https://github.com/Medium/medium-api-docs).

  ### Applications of featue engine
   - Missing data imputation